Inflation (2025): Models

 The first-order Einstein-Hilbert action, $(1/2) \int d^4x \sqrt{-g} \R$, where $\R$ is the Ricci scalar curvature, is the minimal possible theory consistent with general coordinate invariance.
 However, it is possible that there might be non-minimal corrections to this action, and the unique second-order possibility is

-It was pointed out in~\cite{Starobinsky:1980te} that an $\R^2$ term could be generated by quantum effects, and that (\ref{inflation:eq:Starob}) could lead to de Sitter-like expansion of the Universe.
-Scalar density perturbations in this model were calculated in~\cite{Mukhanov:1981xt}.
+It was pointed out in Ref.~\cite{Starobinsky:1980te} that an $\R^2$ term could be generated by quantum effects, and that \Eq{inflation:eq:Starob} could lead to de Sitter-like expansion of the Universe.
+Scalar density perturbations in this model were calculated in Ref.~\cite{Mukhanov:1981xt}.
 Because the initial phase was (almost) de Sitter, these perturbations were (approximately) scale-invariant, with magnitude $\propto M$.
-It was pointed out in~\cite{Mukhanov:1981xt} that requiring the scalar density perturbations to lie in the range $10^{-3}$ to $10^{-5}$, consistent with upper limits at that time, would require $M \sim 10^{-3}$ to $10^{-5}$ in Planck units, and it was further suggested in that these perturbations could lead to the observed large-scale structure of the Universe, including the formation of galaxies.
+It was also pointed out in Ref.~\cite{Mukhanov:1981xt} that requiring the scalar density perturbations to lie in the range $10^{-3}$ to $10^{-5}$, consistent with upper limits at that time, would require $M \sim 10^{-3}$ to $10^{-5}$ in Planck units, and it was further suggested that these perturbations could lead to the observed large-scale structure of the Universe, including the formation of galaxies.

-Although the action (\ref{inflation:eq:Starob}) does not contain an explicit scalar field, \cite{Mukhanov:1981xt} reduced the calculation of density perturbations to that of fluctuations in the scalar curvature $\R$, which could be identified (up to a factor) with a scalar field of mass $M$.
-The formal equivalence of $\R^2$ gravity (\ref{inflation:eq:Starob}) to a theory of gravity with a massive scalar $\phi$ had been shown in~\cite{Stelle:1977ry}, see also~\cite{Whitt:1984pd}.
+Although the action~\eqref{inflation:eq:Starob} does not contain an explicit scalar field, Ref.~\cite{Mukhanov:1981xt} reduced the calculation of density perturbations to that of fluctuations in the scalar curvature $\R$, which could be identified (up to a factor) with a scalar field of mass $M$.
+The formal equivalence of $\R^2$ gravity~\eqref{inflation:eq:Starob} to a theory of gravity with a massive scalar $\phi$ had been shown in Ref.~\cite{Stelle:1977ry} (see also Ref.~\cite{Whitt:1984pd}).
 The effective scalar potential for what we would nowadays call the `inflaton'~\cite{Nanopoulos:1983up} takes the form

-when the action is written in the Einstein frame, and the potential is shown as the solid black line in Fig.~{inflation:fig:Staropot}.
-Using Eq.~(\ref{inflation:eq:defPzeta}), one finds that the amplitude of the scalar density perturbations in this model is given by
+when the action is written in the Einstein frame, and the potential is shown as the solid black line in \Fig{inflation:fig:Staropot}.
+Using \Eq{inflation:eq:defPzeta}, one finds that the amplitude of the scalar density perturbations in this model is given by